cucapra/braid/docs/artifact.md

 You should see `42` appear on the right-hand side.
 Below the code, the interface should say "Int", which is the type of the program.

 Now, try switching the dingus from interpreter mode to compiler mode.
-Below the text box, the first popup chooses the mode.
+Below the text box, the first pop-up menu chooses the mode.
 If you switch to compiler mode, the right-hand side should still say `42`, but the interface should also show you the compiled JavaScript code too.

 Next, try using the built-in examples.
-The second popup menu has a list.
+The second pop-up menu has a list.
 Try choosing each of them in order.
 We'll explain what's going on in the code a bit later, but feel free to explore.

 You will find that the later examples switch the dingus into WebGL mode; the textual output is then replaced with a 3D rendering.
 You can interact with this view with your mouse.
 Click and drag to rotate the scene; scroll to zoom; and hold the "control" key while dragging to pan.
 If you ever get lost, just reload the page to reset; the code should not get erase.